mitramir55/QA_app/README.md

 we create a question answer application with the help of [streamlit](https://docs.streamlit.io/library/get-started), [wikipedea](https://pypi.org/project/wikipedia/), and [transformers](https://huggingface.co/) libraries.
 We're using transformers models to bring together the power of deep learning and online web development.

+Please refer to runtime.txt to make sure your Python version is correct.

 You can read about how you can contribute to this project through the contributing.md file.